jeffreykegler/hoonlint/misc/whitespace.md

 if the comment belongs to that hoon.

 Meta-comments start at column 1.
+Depending on their hoon,
+inter-comments may also start at column 1.
-Since, depending on their hoon, inter-comments may also start at column 1, only the programmer's intent determines whether a given header comment is an inter-comment or a meta-comment.
+When inter-comments start at column 1, only the programmer's intent determines whether a given header comment is an inter-comment or a meta-comment.